 A short story of revenge.
 15 yrs plus.
 Strong Language & Themes.

-Right on time at 8.25pm the door opened and the two Polish Kitchen porter’s stepped out into the alley crowded with the detritous of the busy club.
+Right on time at 8.25pm the door opened and the two Polish kitchen porters stepped out into the alley crowded with the detritus of the busy club.
 They lit their cigarettes and started the well worn routine of bitching about the customers.
 He knew that the boys would soon stroll down to the end of the alley to peer at the short skirts and pushed up bras that were forming a queue round the front of the club.
 They were creatures of habit.